brown-band/website/pages/scripts/1982-1983/fall/dartmouth.md

 ## Pregame

-Ladies and Gentlemen, Friends and Alumni, and all you grovelling graduates, it’s the Brown University "It must be an inside joke" Band!!
+Ladies and Gentlemen, Friends and Alumni, and all you grovelling graduates, it’s the Brown University “It must be an inside joke” Band!!

 Yes, fun-seekers, it looks like we’re about to part with yet another class of your favorite rowdies: it seems that our band seniors have squandered all of their $40,000 allowances, have actually managed to pass 28 courses, and must now join the esteemed ranks of elder Brunonians in the Real World.
 But what are they to do with their degrees?
 Where will they go?
 After all, unemployment is rising steadily, interest rates are about to explode, and inflation is just eating up all of us.
 But never fear, ’83!
 There is <u>one</u> place left where you can still: